arnoldNuvisto/Zero2WP/README.md

 A build system for automating the WordPress development workflow.

 ## Introduction
 Zero2WP is a robust build system for WordPress theme, plugin, and site developers.

-Zero2WP uses Nodejs, Gulp, BrowserSync, and PhP's integrated web server to track changes and instantly auto-reload your browsers.
+Zero2WP uses Nodejs, Gulp, BrowserSync, and PhP's integrated web server to track changes and instantly auto-reload your browsers as you work.
+Unlike most other build scripts, Zero2WP lets you work on multiple projects simultaneously from a single workbench.

 ### Features
-Zero2WP lets you run multiple projects simultaneously from a single workbench:
+For each project, you can:

-- Install the latest version of WordPress for each project
+- Install the latest version of WordPress
-- Clone the latest version of Underscores for each project
+- Clone the latest version of Underscores
 - Optionally integrate Bootstrap3 w/Less
-- Sass/Less to CSS conversion, error catching, Autoprefixing, Sourcemaps, minify & correct line-endings
+- CSS: compile Sass/Less, lint errors, autoprefix, write sourcemaps, minify, and correct line-endings
-- Lint, order, concatenate, uglify & correct line-endings in JS
+- JS: lint errors, order, concatenate, uglify &amp; correct line-endings</li>
 - Compress PNG, JPEG, GIF & SVG images
 - Instantly update browsers on changes in project files
-- ... more in the works (dist tasks, i18n/l10n, custom templates, RTL, A11y, etc)
+- ... more in the works (i18n/l10n, custom templates, RTL, A11y, etc)

 ## 1. Install Zero2WP